flipxcrsp/flipxcrsp/README.md

 Experimentation, observations, & understanding how systems function once people start using them.

-Before technical concepts, certifications, or titles... there was usually a belief.
+Before technical concepts, certifications, or titles there was usually a belief.
 A curiosity.
 A problem someone wanted solved.

 I started young taking orders from classmates & building gaming PCs before I ever understood terms like "solutions engineering."